thaliproject/thali/_posts/2016-07-11-Getting-to-new-infra.md

 419 - We need the quota manager

+#### New Platforms

+754 - Test JXcore on Android Nougat

+755 - Add Android Nougat devices to CI

+756 - Test JXcore on iOS 10

+757 - Add iOS 10 devices to CI

 #### Perf Bugs

 151 - Last time we checked if a record was updated, even if its attachment isn't changed, the attachment would be resent!
 MUST FIX (if still there)!